cewing/training.python_web/source/presentations/session07.rst

 Testing Views
 -------------

-Before we begin writin real views, we need to add some tests for the views we are about to create.
+Before we begin writing real views, we need to add some tests for the views we are about to create.

 .. class:: incremental